basliq/basliq-documentation/blog/2023-09-11-why-basliq-was-created/index.md

 It definitely involves more software engineering concerns.

 You have to think about security.
-You have to think about services and API design and lots of other cool things which I didn't know anything about them, but I am eager to take a look and get dirty.
+You have to think about services and API design and lots of other cool things which I don't know anything about them, but I am eager to take a look and get dirty.

 ### CLI development

-I had created some toy CLI projects, but I wanted to create something useful, so I decided to develop a terminal client for Basliq with limited features.
+I have created some toy CLI projects, but I want to create something useful, so I decided to develop a terminal client for Basliq with limited features.

 ## Possible Future Side-Hustle